-Goats Cheese – Hard or Spreadable
+Goats Cheese – Hard, Spreadable or Brie

 St Helen's Farm hard mild goats' cheese is, typically, matured for about 3 months.
 The mature version has a more complex flavour and is matured for up to 12 months.
 A delicious waxed Deli goats' cheese completes the range and they all have a firm, Cheddar style consistency.
 A unique blend of goats' cheese and goats' butter combine to form our mild and creamy Spreadable Goats Cheese, which is perfect on bread or biscuits and great for cooking and dipping.
 Our latest addition to the family is our brie, handmade, mould ripened and ideal for sharing on your cheese board - if you can wait that long!

 Spreadable Goats Cheese